Murder of Jun Lin: Attempts at notoriety

 In 2007, Magnotta was an unsuccessful competitor in OUTtv's reality series COVERguy.
 He had multiple cosmetic surgeries, and auditioned for the Slice network television show Plastic Makes Perfect in February 2008.

-Magnotta created many profiles on various Internet social media and discussion forums over several years to plant a variety of claims about himself.
+Over several years, Magnotta created many profiles on various social media and discussion forums to plant a variety of claims about himself.
 Among other things, he purported to be a successful model and a prominent porn star.
 Police stated that Magnotta set up at least 70 Facebook pages and 20 websites under different names.
-Magnotta would use these pages and multiple false online identities to "sing his own praises" (one page called him "The new James Dean"), attack people he disliked, or spread false information about himself as an effort to attract attention.
+Magnotta would use these pages and multiple false online identities to "sing his own praises" (one page called him "The new James Dean"), attack people he disliked, or spread false information about himself in an effort to attract attention.
+Nina Arsenault, who had been Magnotta's lover in the early 2000s, described him in 2012 as a manipulative liar and often self-destructive.
+Magnotta planted multiple hoaxes about himself including negative rumors, so he could deny them as part of a campaign of cyberstalking against him.

-One such rumour emerged in 2007, claiming Magnotta was in a relationship with Karla Homolka, a high-profile Canadian convicted murderer, which Magnotta denied in a subsequent interview with the Toronto Sun.
-During the murder investigation in 2012, Montreal police announced that the pair had dated, but soon retracted the statement, and acknowledged that they had no evidence to corroborate the claim.
-As with the Homolka relationship, Magnotta repeatedly denied other claims that he had planted as hoaxes, and as part of a campaign of cyberstalking against him.

-The Toronto Sun reporter who had interviewed Magnotta in 2007 about the Homolka rumours later said that he had found him "troubled", and that he had suspected at the time that Magnotta had made up the rumours to gain attention.
+One such rumor emerged in 2007, claiming Magnotta was in a relationship with Karla Homolka, a high-profile Canadian convicted murderer: this prompted the Toronto Sun to interview Magnotta, allowing him to issue a denial.
+The Toronto Sun reporter who had met with Magnotta later said that he had found him "troubled", and that he had suspected at the time that Magnotta had made up the Homolka rumor to gain attention.
 However, he had assumed that Magnotta was "if anything (...) more of a danger to himself".
-A trans woman who had briefly dated Magnotta at the time said in 2012 that he was obsessed with becoming famous, and that he seemed to perceive Homolka and her accomplice Paul Bernardo as "role models".
+A woman who had briefly dated Magnotta at the time said in 2012 that he was obsessed with becoming famous, and that he seemed to perceive Homolka and her accomplice Paul Bernardo as "role models".
+During the murder investigation in 2012, Montreal police announced that Magnotta and Homolka had dated, but soon retracted the statement, and acknowledged that they had no evidence to corroborate the claim.